Turanian languages: Classification

 He left Japonic, Koreanic, Koryak, Itelmen and various languages of the Caucasus unclassified, but suggested that they might have a common origin with Turanian.

+He preferred to call Turanian a "language group", feeling that it was less tightly bound than "language families" like Indo-European and Semitic.

+Reception

 Linguists no longer consider typological features a sufficient criterion for the identification of language families.